 If you find yourself asking, do I have hearing loss, here are some of the most common signs:

-• Turning up the volume of the television
+- Turning up the volume of the television or radio

 A person with normal hearing can hear quiet, medium and loud sounds that vary from low pitch to high pitch.
 In speech, soft consonant sounds like T, S and F are higher pitched than strong vowel sounds such as A, E and I. With hearing loss, it is difficult to differentiate between these sounds.
 Speech becomes harder to comprehend and sounds garbled.